cenfun/monocart-reporter/README.md

                 };

                 // custom formatter for title
-                // The title shows the tree style, it is a complicated HTML structure
+                // Note: The title shows the tree style, it is a complicated HTML structure
                 // please be careful to change the formatter, and it is recommended to format title base on previous. const titleColumn = defaultColumns.find((column) => column.id === 'title');
                 titleColumn.formatter = function(value, rowItem, columnItem, cellNode) {